mandykoh/go-covertree/README.md

 [Tree](https://godoc.org/github.com/mandykoh/go-covertree#Tree) instances are thread-safe for readonly access.

-Insertions into the tree (using `Insert`) are safe to make concurrently, allowing tree building to be parallelised.
+Insertions into the tree (using `Insert`) are purely append-only operations, and safe to make concurrently, allowing tree construction to be parallelised.

-Searching the tree (using `FindNearest`) is safe to do concurrently, including with insertions.
+Searching the tree (using `FindNearest`) is purely a read-only operation and safe to do concurrently, including with insertions.

 Removals from the tree (using `Remove`) are not thread-safe and should be externally synchronised if concurrent read-write access is required.